filipematias23/FIELDimageR-Workshop-3/README.md

 # FIELDimageR Workshop Series - Example 03 :

-## "FIELDimageR pipeline:  Remote sensing applied to plant breeding"
+## "FIELDimageR pipeline: Image analysis applied to plant breeding"

 > In this course I went through the basic steps of FIELDimageR pipeline showing how to evaluate and apply remote sensing data and lab images in plant breeding.